junyonglee24/stock-trading-simulator/README.md

 └── README.md

 ## Launch Website
-This website hosted on local server [XAMPP](https://www.apachefriends.org/index.html).
+This website is hosted on local server [XAMPP](https://www.apachefriends.org/index.html).

 After XAMPP is started on laptop: